History as Mind

 In this essay, I go into more detail on some of the philosophical points made there about our relationship with history — something that should be of interest to new and long-time readers alike.

 I took much inspiration from R.G.
 Collingwood’s work here.
 A few parts even follow his arguments quite closely.
 Check out his “The Idea of History” if you are interested in this sort of thing.
+For a (very) short introduction into Collingwood’s metaphysics, see also We Are at a Metaphysical Nexus.

 Don’t forget to subscribe or to upgrade to a paid subscription if you want to help me keep the lights on and continue this work.
 Thank you all.